 After the paint is fully dry (I waited three days,) reinstall the drain and caulk the edges.
-I show how I replaced the drain in the video linked above, but if you'd like to watch an actual professional, this video is short and straightforward, and is what I watched before I replaced the drain.
+I show how I replaced the drain in this video, but if you’d like to watch an actual professional, this video is short and straightforward, and is what I watched before I replaced the drain.

 I will mention that once I’d installed the drain, the overflow pipe no longer matched the hole in my bathtub.
 I freaked out for a few minutes, then loosened my drain.
 Loosening the drain a turn or two caused the overflow pipe to match up perfectly.